data61/stellar-random-walk/README.md

 # node2vec #
-Spark implementation of neighborhood sampling and feature learning for large graphs:
+Spark+scala implementation of neighborhood sampling and feature learning for large graphs:

 This repository includes the implementation of node2vec (Grover, Aditya, and Jure Leskovec. "node2vec: Scalable feature learning for networks."
 Proceedings of the 22nd ACM SIGKDD international conference on Knowledge discovery and data mining.
 ACM, 2016.).